Wills & Trusts FAQ

 A power of attorney enables your partner to make financial and healthcare decisions on your behalf if you become incapable of handling your affairs.
 Without a durable power of attorney, your spouse will not have any access to your financial affairs.

 A revocable living trust allows funds to pass without going through probate court.
 A trustee is appointed by the creator of trust and the creator also funds the trust with assets.
 A living trust allows one to state how assets pass upon death.
-It also allows one to have assets held by the trustee until minors reach majority or beyond.
+It also allows one to have assets held by the trustee until minors reach a majority or beyond.

 Immediate Case Evaluation!
 No Waiting!

-CALL TODAY FOR A FREE CASE EVALUATION : (614) 497-9918
+CALL TODAY FOR A CASE EVALUATION : (614) 497-9918